lsst-tstn/tstn-028/index.rst

 In fact, it took our team a good part of a year to be able to obtain a stable system.
 Most of our findings are summarized in :tstn:`023`.

-Nevertheless, even after all these efforts we still encounter DDS-related issues.
+However, even after all these efforts we still encounter DDS-related issues.
 As we mentioned above, some of them are a result of the choice of configuration settings, which are quite extensive in DDS.
 Others are related to network outages (momentarily or not), and/or fluctuations in the network traffic and how they are handled by the ADLink-OpenSpliceDDS library.